What is the Low-Line?

 We get it—the idea of spending time beneath a noisy CTA train seems a little unusual.
 But some of Chicago’s boldest ideas and most beloved public spaces were also met with some initial skepticism when they were first imagined.
 The Lakeview community originally envisioned the idea for the Low-Line in the 2011 Lakeview Area Master Plan, and we’ve heard from countless locals and visitors since who are excited about taking a stroll along the path once it’s complete.
 In the five years since the Low-Line Market launched at the Southport CTA station, more than 20,000 people have attended the market, proving the potential for further development of the Low-Line concept.

-The first objective of any design will be improving the Low-Line spaces so that they are inviting.
+The first objective of any design is improving the Low-Line spaces so that they are inviting.
 Considering that many of the spaces aren’t regularly cleaned or maintained right now, we think there is a huge opportunity to improve upon the existing conditions.
-You can view some current images of the spaces on our project webpage.
-As for noise abatement, the design team from PORT is drawing inspiration from other cities to determine whether sound reduction methods can be incorporated into the design for the spaces at Ashland and Paulina.
-If you have ideas about ways to make the Low-Line more inviting, complete our short online survey.
+You can view some current images of the spaces and compare them to the proposed designs on our project webpage.
+As for noise abatement, there are some limits to what can be accomplished within the current scope of the project, but the design team from PORT has drawn some inspiration from other cities and is incorporating materials into the design that could help soften the sound.

 What about safety?
 Will security features be included in the Low-Line designs?

 Currently, many of the spaces beneath the ‘L’ tracks don’t feel very safe, and we want to change that.
 By activating underutilized portions of the future Low-Line path with activities and amenities that invite positive behavior, we think the Low-Line will be safe and welcoming for everyone.
-The design team from PORT is exploring design ideas that can improve the safety of the spaces, such as additional or enhanced lighting.
-If you have ideas about ways to make the Low-Line safe and welcoming for everyone, complete our short online survey.
+The design team from PORT has incorporated enhanced and additional lighting into the design concepts for the Low-Line plazas that will help improve the overall safety of the spaces.

 Will the under-L parking spaces be affected?
 How about traffic?